tablelandnetwork/docs/docs/tutorials/json-files-nft-polygon.md

 ## Overview

 Tableland solves the web3 metadata problem with ERC721-based tables that are powered by smart contracts.
 Create, insert, and update tables, all using smart contracts and/or libraries built on top of the Tableland protocol.
 Although not covered in this walkthrough, the metadata can also be _dynamic_ and change based on user interactions or onchain events.
-The Tableland contracts are currently deployed on Polygon mainnet & Mumbai testnet, as well as a number of other chains—this tutorial will use Polygon’s Mumbai testnet.
+The Tableland contracts are currently deployed on Polygon mainnet & Amoy testnet, as well as a number of other chains—this tutorial will use Polygon’s Amoy testnet.

 All in all, this tutorial will walk through: